Differentially Private Formation Control: Privacy and Network Co-Design: Introduction

 \section{Introduction}

-Multi-agent systems, such as robotic swarms and social networks, require agents to share information to collaborate.
-In some cases, the information shared between agents may be sensitive.
+Multi-agent systems require agents to share information to collaborate, and in some cases this information is sensitive.
 For example, self-driving cars may share location data to be routed to a destination.
-Geo-location data and other data streams can be quite revealing about users and sensitive data should be protected, though this data must still be useful for multi-agent coordination.
-Thus, privacy in multi-agent control must simultaneously protect agents’ sensitive data while guaranteeing that privatized data enables the network to achieve a common task.
+Location data and other streams can be revealing and thus require protections, though this data must still be useful for multi-agent coordination.

-This type of privacy has recently been achieved using differential privacy.
-Differential privacy comes from the computer science literature, where it was originally used to protect sensitive data when databases are queried \cite{dwork2014algorithmic,dwork2006calibrating}.
+This type of privacy has recently been achieved using differential privacy~\cite{dwork2006calibrating}, which has been applied to various control, estimation, and optimization problems~\cite{geirEnt,yazdani2018differentially,kawano2020design,krishnan2020probabilistic,han2016differentially,huang2015differentially,wang2016differentially}.
+Broadly speaking, differential privacy carefully introduces randomness in a system, e.g., by adding noise to conceal sensitive information.
 Differential privacy is appealing because it is immune to post-processing and robust to side information \cite{dwork2014algorithmic}.
 These properties mean that privacy guarantees are not compromised by performing operations on differentially private data, and that they are not weakened by much by an adversary with additional information about data-producing agents~\cite{kasiviswanathan2014semantics}.

-Recently, differential privacy has been applied to dynamic systems~\cite{le2013differentially,yazdani2018differentially,hale2017cloud,le2017differentially,jones2019towards,mitraC,geirEnt, xu2020differentially, wang2016differentially}.
-One form of differential privacy in dynamic systems protects sensitive trajectory-valued data, and this is the notion of differential privacy used in this paper.
-Privacy of this form ensures that an adversary is unlikely to learn much about the state trajectory of a system by observing its outputs.
-In multi-agent control, this lets an agent share its outputs with other agents while protecting its state trajectory from those agents and eavesdroppers~\cite{le2013differentially,yazdani2018differentially,hale2017cloud,le2017differentially}.

-In this paper, we develop a framework for private multi-agent formation control using differential privacy.
-Formation control is a well-studied network control problem that can represent, e.g., robots physically assembling into geometric shapes or non-physical agents maintaining relative state offsets.
-For differential privacy, agents add privacy noise to their states before sharing them with other agents.
-The other agents use privatized states in their update laws, and then this process repeats at every time step.

-This paper focuses on private formation control, though the methods presented can be used (with only minor modifications) to design and analyze private consensus-style protocols, which underlie many multi-agent control and optimization algorithms, as well as coverage controllers and others with linear Laplacian dynamics~\cite{mesbahi2010graph,nedic18}.
-The private formation control protocol we present can be implemented in a completely distributed manner, and, contrary to some existing privacy approaches, it does not require a central coordinator.